Performance Review Process

 Set monthly goals based on your actual data rather than fantasy outcomes or arbitrary profit targets.
 Good goals are data-driven and process-focused:

-• Increase win rate from current 58% to 62% by eliminating all trades below 75 conviction
+- Improve your win rate by eliminating all trades below 75 conviction

-• Improve expectancy from current $68 to $85 per trade by focusing exclusively on 80+ conviction setups
+- Improve expectancy by focusing exclusively on 80+ conviction setups

-• Increase percentage of WITH trend trades from 65% to 85% by avoiding counter-trend signals
+- Increase percentage of WITH trend trades by avoiding counter-trend signals

 A/B Testing VB Filter Changes

-When you want to test a new filter or rule change, run a structured A/B test with clear methodology.
-State your hypothesis explicitly such as “Raising conviction threshold from 75 to 80 will improve win rate and expectancy.”
+To test a new filter or rule change, run a structured A/B test.
+State your hypothesis explicitly, such as “Raising conviction threshold from 75 to 80 will improve win rate and expectancy.”

 Design the test with Group A as control trading 75+ conviction for 20 trades and Group B as test trading 80+ conviction for 20 trades.
 Measure win rate, expectancy, and total P&L for both groups.
 Execute both groups simultaneously or sequentially depending on your trade frequency.

-Your test results might show Group A with 75+ conviction produced 20 trades, 55% win rate, and +$1,040 total P&L. Group B with 80+ conviction produced 20 trades, 65% win rate, and +$1,760 total P&L. The conclusion becomes clear: Group B with 80+ conviction outperforms by 10 percentage points in win rate and 69% higher P&L, supporting permanent adoption of the 80+ threshold.
+Your test results template might show Group A with 75+ conviction producing 20 trades, a win rate of Track, and Track total P&L. Group B with 80+ conviction producing 20 trades, a win rate of Track, and Track total P&L. The conclusion follows from whichever group your own figures favor: if the higher threshold outperforms, that supports permanent adoption of the 80+ threshold.

 Monthly VB Review Template

 At month end, create a comprehensive summary capturing all dimensions of your performance.
-Start with performance summary metrics: total trades for the month was 68, wins were 41 representing 60%, losses were 27 representing 40%, total P&L was +$4,820, average win was +$198, average loss was -$128, expectancy was +$71 per trade.
+Start with performance summary metrics: total trades for the month was 68, wins were Track, losses were Track, total P&L was Track, average win was Track, average loss was Track, expectancy was Track per trade.

 Add Volatility Box-specific metrics: average conviction of all trades was 79, percentage WITH trend was 72%, Daily vs Hourly model split was 65% Daily / 35% Hourly, and signal type breakdown was 45% FP, 28% TC, 18% TR, 9% ME.